jberland

 “Writing on the Border.”
 CR: The New Centennial Review 1.2 (2001): 139-170.

 Jody Berland is an award winning scholar whose research and teaching offer interdisciplinary explorations of weather and climate, human-animal relations, cultural studies, media theory, music and technology, feminism and disability, and social change.
+The edited collection Digital Animalities: The Mediation of Animal Life in Ecopolitical Times, co-edited with Thomas Lamarre, is forthcoming from University of Minnesota Press, 2025.
 Her most recent book, Virtual Menageries: Animals as Mediators in in Network Cultures (MIT Press, 2019) addresses the role of animal emissaries or mediators from early European colonial endeavours to the emergence and proliferation of animal images and sounds in digital networks.
 She is Editor Emerita of TOPIA: Canadian Journal of Cultural Studies and has supervised many theses and dissertations.
-Her current research concerns bird song in sound recording and literature; extinction aesthetics; climate change knowledges and absences; reading and teaching the Anthropocene.

 Jody Berland has published widely on cultural studies and on mediations of music, space, weather, animals and environments.
 Her most recent research explores representations of animals as connective mediations in historical, colonial , literary, and digital milieux.

-Professor Berland is the co-editor of <Cultures of Militarization (2010); Theory Rules: Art as Theory/Theory and Art (1996); Cultural Capital: A Reader on Modernist Legacies, State Institutions and the Value(s) of Art (2000); and Editor Emeritus of Topia: A Canadian Journal of Cultural Studies (www.yorku.ca/topia).
+Professor Berland is the co-editor of Digital Animalities: The Mediation of Animal Life in Ecopolitical Times, University of Minnesota Press, 2025; .<Cultures of Militarization (2010); Theory Rules: Art as Theory/Theory and Art (1996); Cultural Capital: A Reader on Modernist Legacies, State Institutions and the Value(s) of Art (2000); and Editor Emeritus of Topia: A Canadian Journal of Cultural Studies (www.yorku.ca/topia).
 Her book North of Empire: Essays on the Cultural Technologies of Space (2009) explores changing relations between nation, technology, nature and culture in Canada.
 This book was awarded the Gertrude J Robinson Book Prize by the Canadian Communications Association, 2010.
 Berland was also awarded the Association of Canadian Studies 2010 Merit Award.

 Berland's 2009-2012 SSHRC funded research, 'Virtual menageries in network cultures' concerns the importance of animals in the emergence of new international relations and media technologies.
 Her book Virtual Menageries: Animals as Mediators in Network Cultures was published by MIT Press / Leonardo Books.
 In 2015 she was awarded a SSHRC Insight Grant as principal investigator of an international project entitled "Digital Animalities: Representations of Non Human Life in the Age of Risk" amounting to $300,250.00.
 The team has produced a website, an art exhibition, "Digital Animalities," curated by Matthew Brower (University of Toronto) and Giovanni Aloi (Chicago Art Institute), an exhibition catalogue, edited by Matthew Brower and published by Public; and a book anthology, forthcoming with University of Minnesota Press, co-edited with Thomas Lamarre (University of Chicago).